saipriyabalu/tenancyconfig/README.md

 ## See an issue?
 Please submit feedback to codeinnovate\_us\_grp@oracle.com.
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.

+## Try below policy
+allow any-user to read database-tools-family in tenancy where any {request.principal.type=‘genaiagent’}
+allow any-user to read genai-agent-family in tenancy where any {request.principal.type=‘genaiagent’}
+allow any-user to read secret-bundle in tenancy where any {request.principal.type=‘genaiagent’}
+allow any-user to manage genai-agent-family in tenancy where any {request.principal.type=‘genaiagent’}
+allow any-user to manage object-family in tenancy where any {request.principal.type=‘genaiagent’}
+allow any-user to manage autonomous-database-family in tenancy where any {request.principal.type=‘genaiagent’}
+allow any-user to manage database-tools-connections in tenancy where any {request.principal.type=‘genaiagent’}